SSWConsulting/SSW.Rules.Content/rules/record-a-quick-and-dirty-done-video/rule.md

 ### For a Quick and Dirty Done Video

 Here's a video describing how to record and edit a quick Done video using Clipchamp:
-Tip: Jump to 04:31 for recording screen and webcam.
+Tip: Jump to 04:31 for how to record screen and webcam.

 `youtube: https://www.youtube.com/embed/mBoSJpRm7gk`